mnkj0021/sentinel-vpn-control-public/README.md

 ## Prerequisites
 - Node.js 18+ on both frontend and backend hosts.
-- A Linux VPS with a public IP (UK) for the WireGuard server.
+- A Linux VPS with a public IP (Germany) for the WireGuard server.
 - WireGuard tools (`wg`, `wg-quick`) installed on the VPS.

 ## Run the backend (real)